DaGeRe/precision-experiments-rca/README.md

 It is assumed that only one method changed its performance (and possibly method calling these method).
 If two methods change their performance and the effects of the change overlay, different effects may happen.

-## Approach =

-We want to find what is the minimal time difference in the average execution times which is measurable in which tree depth.

-We test 3 variants:
-- Measuring the whole tree
-- Measuring one level at a time saving every execution
-- Measuring one level at a time using aggregated data saving

-and for every variant, which tree depth (10, 100, 1000, 10000) and which average execution time differences (1 ns, 10 ns, 100 ns, 1mikrosekunde, 10 mikrosekunden) is measurable.

-In order to create distinguishable programs, we insert performance regressions of every size (1 ns, 10 ns, ..) to every tree size (10, 100, ..) at level 5, 25, 125, 625 and 3125 if present.